Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 - Click the "Add" button to associate that artifact to each of the selected documents

 **Note**: if you enter an invalid token or a token to an artifact in a different product, or that is not supported, you will see an error message.
-You can see the full list of supported artifacts in the box called "What can you associate to what?" [here](../Application-Wide/#associations)
+You can see the full list of supported artifacts in the box called "What can you associate to what?" [here](../Application-Wide/#associations).
+In addition, you can associate documents to a specific document - in this case the document will show on the attachments tab of the document(s), not the association tab.

 ## Document Details